 - We will improve turnaround times.
 We can get your product out in 24 hours if needed

 - We provide scalability for growth and peak volume seasons

 - We provide reverse logistics – meaning we process your returns

 Question: Why should you outsource your fulfillment?

 Answer: Scalability is one of the greatest challenges e-commerce companies faces.
 If your fulfillment is kept in-house, your time and money will be put towards storage, picking & packing orders, and shipping them.
-By outsourcing this to a 3PL Provider like Hyperlink Logistics, we will store, pack and ship your products using our network of trusted couriers, and this will give you more time and money to invest in your business.
+By outsourcing this to a 3PL Provider like Hyperlink Logistics, we take care of that for you.
+We will store, pack and ship your products using our network of trusted couriers, giving you more time and money to invest in your business.
 Our systems are cost-effective, and ensure your customer buying experience is fast, affordable, and responsive.

-Answer: As a small business, the right time to outsource your order fulfillment would be when you become too busy to do it yourself, and/or when your garage or home or initial rental space is filling up with your goods.
+Answer: As a small business, the right time to start outsourcing your order fulfillment is when you become too busy to do it yourself, and/or when your garage or home (or initial rental space) is filling up with your goods.
 When this happens, your business is scaling up, and now you don’t have time to focus on your core operations – too much of your time is spent as a warehouse picker and packer or trying to learn how to set up and manage a warehouse.
 This is not the best use of your time, and this is when you should look into finding a 3PL logistics provider.

 Question: Logistics and Supply Chain seem to be used interchangeably.
 Are they the same thing?